LeventeWolf/CryptoTracker/README.md

 # CryptoTracker
-CryptoTracker is a price-tracking website for cryptoassets.
+CryptoTracker is a price-tracking website for cryptoassets. | Angular

 ### Live demo